watcher00090/workshop-cookbook/README.md

 terraform apply -parallelism=${DESIRED_PARALLELISM} --var 'cluster_count=${NUM_CLUSTERS}'
 ```

 About the `-parallelism` flag: The default is 8.
 I'm guessing that the scripts will run more quickly the larger you set it.
-I've been using `-parallelism=1200` (more than the number of resources being created).
+I've been setting it to 1200 (more than the number of resources being created).

 Requirements:
 - Public and private key in the root directory of the project.
 The public key should have permissions 644 and be called id_rsa.pub, and the private key should have permissions 600 and be called id_rsa.